Opentrons/opentrons/api/docs/v2/modules/magnetic_module.rst

 ***************

 .. note::
-   Recommended for use with the OT-2 only.
-If you have a Flex, see :ref:`magnetic-block`.
+   The Magnetic Module is compatible with the OT-2 only.
+If you have a Flex, use the :ref:`magnetic-block`.

 The Magnetic Module controls a set of permanent magnets which can move vertically to induce a magnetic field in the labware loaded on the module.

 The Magnetic Module is represented by a :py:class:`.MagneticModuleContext` object, which has methods for engaging (raising) and disengaging (lowering) its magnets.

-The examples in this section apply to an OT-2 with a Magnetic Module loaded in slot 6:
+The examples in this section apply to an OT-2 with a Magnetic Module GEN2 loaded in slot 6:

 .. code-block:: python